mmilardic/nodejs-rimac-intern-task/README.md

 In case where the port is unavailable, find an available one, and set the value at server.ts line 16.
 ###### Step 6 Test the functionalities:

 ###### 1. Search user - be aware that some users don't have an email available over the API.
-In that case, an appropriate message will be returned. githubUsername presnets a placeholder.
+In that case, an appropriate message will be returned. githubUsername presents a placeholder.

 ```typescript
 query {